Hong Kong is open to international tourism

 Occasionally, airlines can put some seats on sale to fill the remaining seats, but these are for unusual times and unpopular places.
 Popular destinations and dates around peak travel times tend to sell out quickly.

-Domestic air travel from Hong Kong
+Domestic flights from Hong Kong

 Flights to Hong Kong from Australia and New Zealand